dnlbauer/WHAM/README.md

 Autocorrelation Estimates, JCTC, 6(12), 3713-3720*.

 To perform bayesian bootstrapping in WHAM, use the ```-bt <RUNS>``` flag to perform <RUNS> individual bootstrapping runs.
-The error estimates of bin probabilities and free energy will be given as separate column (+/-) in the output file.
+The error estimates of bin probabilities and free energy will be given as standard error (SE) in a separate column (+/-) in the output file.
 If no error analysis is performed, these columns are set to 0.0.

 Examples
 ---